neondatabase/website/content/guides/feature-flags-sveltekit.md

 ## Prerequisites

-To follow along this guide, you will need the following:
+To follow the steps in this guide, you will need the following:

 - [Node.js 18](https://nodejs.org/en/blog/announcements/v18-release-announce) or later
 - A [Neon](https://console.neon.tech/signup) account – The feature flags will be defined (or mutated) in a Serverless Postgres